dCache/dcache/docs/TheBook/src/main/markdown/cookbook-pool.md

     rbd://dcache-pool-A/00000051ADCB3BA14799844556CD3AF0A9DF

 The HSM script is responsible to read, write and delete RBD image on GET, PUT and DELETE.

+In order to improve the performance of the backend, tests point to the RBD caching configuration (in `/etc/ceph/ceph.conf`) as the most promisting starting point:

+    # Start out in write-through mode, and switch to write-back after the
+    # first flush request is received.
+Enabling this is a conservative but
+    # safe setting in case VMs running on rbd are too old to send flushes,
+    # like the virtio driver in Linux before 2.6.32.
+    # Type: Boolean
+    # Required: No
+    # (Default: true)
+    ;rbd cache writethrough until flush = true rbd cache writethrough until flush = false

 ## Keeping metadata on MongoDB